 As you walk through this gallery filled with stained glass biblical scenes by Maurice Gareau, think about the colonists who came to America seeking religious freedom.
-They did not want to be persecuted for their faith, as they had been in Europe.
-But how could they live with others who did not share their beliefs?
+They did not want to be persecuted for their faith, as they had been in Europe, but how could they live with others who did not share their beliefs?
 What was their duty to their fellow seekers of freedom?
-This same question is expressed in the Glass Chess Set by Gianni Toso (shown above), where the pieces are arranged in groups as if they are trying to work things out among themselves.
-This gallery examines the journey to American liberty over time, and introduces you to citizens and American heroes who helped shape America’s freedoms by using their First Amendment rights to advance liberty for themselves and others.
+This gallery examines the journey of American liberty, and introduces you to citizens who helped shape America’s freedoms by using their First Amendment rights to advance liberty for themselves and others.

-Who are the actors in the story of liberty?
-The warm glow of the Flame of Liberty – crafted for the National Liberty Museum by world-renowned artist Dale Chihuly – illuminates the space where we explore this question.
-This 21-foot glass flame represents the power of liberty to spread from a spark, to light the way forward, and to exist in the past, the present, and the future.
-The exhibits illuminated by the flame feature heroes of all types who have carried the spark and kept the fire burning.
+The warm glow of the Flame of Liberty – crafted for the National Liberty Museum by world-renowned artist Dale Chihuly – emerges through the center of this gallery.
+This 21-foot glass flame represents the power of liberty to spread from a spark and light the way forward.
+The exhibits surrounding this flame feature heroes of all backgrounds who have kept the fire burning.

 In free societies people of diverse backgrounds are expected to work together to keep their communities strong and flourishing.
-This gallery honors Heroes of Liberty who live among us, including teachers, students, police officers, firefighters, and many other ordinary citizens who use their voices and talents to advocate for positive change.
+This gallery honors Heroes of Liberty who live among us, including teachers, students, police officers, firefighters, and many other ordinary citizens who make a difference.
 The centerpiece of this gallery is the Jellybean Children sculpture, which represents the diversity of America.
-A favorite interactive is the Shredder Exhibit, where visitors write down negative things they see in their communities and beyond, and put them through the shredder to symbolize their commitment to making a difference.
+A favorite interactive in this gallery is the Shredder Exhibit, where visitors can discard negative words and thoughts.

 This classroom space houses original work by world-renowned glass artist Dale Chihuly, as well as a collection of glass sculptures by Milon Townsend, exploring some of the pillars that develop leadership through character education.